The doctor's in, but jury is out on new LA Times owner

 Doug Manchester, a previous owner of the Union-Tribune, used the newspaper to tout a conservative political agenda and views on local issues, like his proposal for a new downtown convention center and stadium for the NFL's Chargers.

+Soon-Shiong said in a letter sent late Wednesday to employees of the two newspapers that local ownership will give them a chance to preserve their mission and independence.

+"This decision is deeply personal for me," Soon-Shiong wrote.
+"As someone who grew up in apartheid South Africa, I understand the role that journalism needs to play in a free society.
+As residents of Southern California, my family and I have seen the vital role that these publications play in binding our communities together."

-Soon Shiong, 65, who said his ultimate goal is to cure cancer during his lifetime, has been the subject of several unflattering reports, including in the Times, which have raised concerns about his business practices and charitable giving.
+Soon Shiong, 65, has been the subject of several unflattering reports, including in the Times, which have raised concerns about his business practices and charitable giving.

 Among other things, an audit found that the University of Utah had accepted over $12 million from a Soon-Shiong foundation and then inappropriately awarded one of his company's, NantHealth, $10 million for gene sequencing, the Salt Lake Tribune reported last year.